Urobotos/Sandworm/README.md

   Benefits: Fan will not spin unnecessarily during the pause, which can take longer with Filament Runout.<br>

   2. The second added modification is the <b>point_unretract</b> macro, this is the last code sent when printing is RESUMED (after PAUSE). <br>
-  This is the coordinate point of the tool head on the print object when printing was paused and serves for <br>
-  a small filling of the nozzle directly at the point when continuation of printing.<br>
+  This is the coordinate point of the tool head on the print object when printing was paused and serves fora small filling of the nozzle directly at the point when continuation of printing.<br>
   Benefit: No more empty layers on printed parts after a pause.
 </details>